Does Jello Contain Collagen? (Whats the Link?)

 Turning towards organic health supplements that contain bioavailable forms of collagen can be helpful for those looking to maintain a youthful complexion or support joint mobility amidst their active lifestyles.

-Gelatin is obtained when collagen protein is broken down into smaller fragments through a process called hydrolysis.
+Gelatin is obtained when collagen protein is broken down into smaller fragments through hydrolysis.

-This degradation process alters the chemical composition of collagen, making it easier for our bodies to absorb and use.
+This degradation process alters the chemical composition of collagen, making it easier for our bodies to absorb and use gelatin.

 Does Jello Contain Collagen?